 - Bonus: Works on your layover in any country too

-- Choose Yesim if: You're traveling primarily within North America and want a fixed data plan at a predictable price
+- Choose Yesim if: You're primarily in North America and want to save a few dollars on the same coverage

-- Choose Drimsim if: You're flying from outside North America and want one eSIM that works everywhere from day one
+- Choose Drimsim if: You're flying from outside North America and want one eSIM for your entire journey

 How Much Data Do You Actually Need?